Jon Lester

 Jonathan Tyler Lester (born January 7, 1984) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Boston Red Sox, Oakland Athletics, Chicago Cubs, Washington Nationals and St. Louis Cardinals.
+He played in Major League Baseball (MLB) for the Boston Red Sox, Oakland Athletics, Chicago Cubs, Washington Nationals, and St. Louis Cardinals.
 Less than two years after being diagnosed with lymphoma, Lester started and won the final game of the 2007 World Series for the Red Sox and, in May 2008, pitched a no-hitter against the Kansas City Royals.
 He helped lead the Red Sox to another championship in 2013, and he won the 2016 World Series with the Cubs.
-Lester started the opening game of a playoff series twelve times, tied with Justin Verlander for the most in baseball history.
+Lester started the opening game of a playoff series 12 times, which was a record for the most in baseball history until Justin Verlander passed him in 2023.

-High school career
+Early life

 Lester attended Bellarmine Preparatory School in Tacoma, Washington.
 Playing for the school's baseball team, Lester was a three-time MVP and three-time All-Area selection.
 In addition, he was named Gatorade State Player of the Year for Washington in 2000.

 Professional career

-Boston Red Sox
+Draft and minor leagues

 The Red Sox selected Lester in the second round, with the 57th overall selection, of the 2002 Major League Baseball draft and gave him the highest signing bonus of any second-rounder that year, $1 million.

 Lester quickly moved through the Red Sox organization, posting an 11–7 win–loss record, a league-leading 2.61 earned run average (ERA) and a league-best 163 strikeouts for the Portland Sea Dogs of the Class AA Eastern League in 2005.
 He was named the Eastern League Pitcher of the Year and Red Sox Minor League Pitcher of the Year and was selected as the left-handed pitcher on the Eastern League's year-end All-Star team and on the year-end Topps Class AA All-Star squad.

 Lester was one of the Red Sox' top-rated prospects while in the minors, and other major league teams made efforts to acquire him.
 The Texas Rangers had demanded Lester be part of the proposed but ultimately rejected deal before the 2004 season for Alex Rodriguez.
 The Florida Marlins insisted he be included in the trade for Josh Beckett before the 2006 season, but again, the Sox were able to keep Lester.